-On the morning of July 24, 1862, Hartford Daily Courant readers found an interesting mix of news in the state's leading newspaper: a short article on cantankerous General Henry Halleck's appointment as commander in chief of all Federal land forces; a report from Virginia of tendered resignations of "many officers" in the beleaguered Army of the Potomac; and closer to home, the story of "a rum-crazy individual" who hopped off a train downtown, walloped a policeman on Asylum Street, and promptly was tossed into jail.
+On the morning of July 24, 1862, Hartford Daily Courant readers awoke to an interesting mix of news in the state's leading newspaper: a short article on cantankerous General Henry Halleck's appointment as commander in chief of all Federal land forces; a report from Virginia of tendered resignations of "many officers" in the beleaguered Army of the Potomac; and closer to home, the story of "a rum-crazy individual" who hopped off a train downtown, walloped a policeman on Asylum Street and promptly got tossed into jail.

-The company was owned by 60-year-old Augustus George Hazard, a politically well-connected businessman whose friendship with Confederate president Jefferson Davis raised eyebrows in the North.
-Colonel Hazard's mills produced thousands of tons gunpowder for the Federal war effort -- more than any Northern company except one.
-Hazard's gunpowder was even used in the pummeling of Fort Sumter by Rebel gunners on April 12, 1861 -- the opening salvos of the war.
+Sixty-year-old Augustus George Hazard, a politically well-connected businessman whose friendship with Confederate president Jefferson Davis raised eyebrows in the North, owned the company.
+Colonel Hazard's mills produced thousands of tons gunpowder for the Federal war effort — more than any Northern company except one.
+In the opening salvos of the war on April 12, 1861, Rebel gunners used Hazard's gunpowder in their pummeling of Fort Sumter.

-When the czar of Russia needed gunpowder during the Crimean War in 1845, he turned to Hazard and the leading U.S. supplier., the E.I. duPont mills in Wilmington, Del.
+When the czar of Russia needed gunpowder during the Crimean War, he turned to Hazard and the leading U.S. supplier., the E.I. duPont mills in Wilmington, Del.
 In 1849, Hazard made a mint supplying miners with gunpowder in the California Gold Rush.

 In the late 1840s, the makers of Magical Pain Extractor used the well-known gunpowder producer as an endorser for their product, which supposedly cured sore throats, ulcers, hemorrhoids and ringworm and soothed the debilitating effects of barber's itch, frosted toes and even burns.
 Hazard claimed Magical Pain Extractor "saved the life and cured a person dreadfully burnt by a powder mill explosion."